-Madison College's Medical Laboratory Technician program combines fundamental laboratory techniques and clinical experience, preparing graduates for work in laboratories serving the health care sector.
+Madison College's Traditional Medical Laboratory Technician - Traditional 2 year program combines fundamental laboratory techniques and clinical experience, preparing graduates for work in laboratories serving the health care sector.
 Medical Laboratory Technicians are an integral part of the healthcare field, collecting samples and performing tests to analyze body fluids, tissue and other substances.

 Please note that after acceptance to the Medical Laboratory Technician program, you will be required to complete a background check and provide documentation of current required-immunizations and current Healthcare Provider CPR certification.

-Classes are offered Monday through Saturday, 7 a.m. - 9 p.m.
+Traditional Classes are offered Monday through Friday, 7 a.m. - 5 p.m.

 Medical Laboratory Technician program classes may be offered at these Madison College campuses: